Using Docker Container

 "extensions": ["espressif.esp-idf-extension"],

-/* start the container with privileged mode, else the devices cannot be accessed on the docker image.
+/* start the container with privileged mode, otherwise the devices cannot be accessed on the Docker image.

 */